 The book series Mathematical Circles Library is co-published by the Mathematical Sciences Research Institute and the American Mathematical Society.
 The first 12 volumes of the series were edited by Silvio Levy.
-Maia Averett, Professor and Chair of the Mathematics Department at Mills College, is the current editor of the series, which is now partially funded by an endowment from Tom and Bonnie Leighton.
+The series is now partially funded by an endowment from Tom and Bonnie Leighton.
 To order books in print or to pre-order forthcoming books, click on the link of the book title.

 Mathematical circles are gatherings that give mathematicians the opportunity to share their deep understanding and appreciation for the subject with school students who are looking for new challenges in mathematics.
 Using a variety of approaches such as problem-solving, individual and group exploration of noncurricular topics, reading guidance, competitions, and just plain fun, the circles help students acquire useful mathematical ideas and techniques.